On the Representation Collapse of Sparse Mixture of Experts: Experiments

 \paragraph{Dimension of Expert Embedding}

 We conduct experiments by adjusting the routing dimension for dimensionality reduction.
 Specifically, we compare sigmoid-gating \our{} models with routing dimensions of $N/4$, $N/2$, $N$, $2N$, and $4N$, where $N$ is the number of the experts.
 Table~\ref{table:rout_dim} shows the downstream performance.
 It shows that using the routing dimension of $N/2$ provides the best performance for XNLI and $N/4$ is the best for MLQA.
+The results also confirm that dimension reduction better fits in with the low-rank nature of SMoE routing.

 \paragraph{Load Balancing During Fine-tuning}

 We explore whether load balancing is beneficial for fine-tuning SMoE models.
 To this end, we add load balancing loss to the total loss with various weights when fine-tuning \our{} models on XNLI and MLQA.
 Table~\ref{table:balance} shows the average validation scores where we search the load balancing coefficient $\alpha$ ranging from $0$ to $10^{-1}$.
 We observe that using balance loss during fine-tuning is slightly beneficial for \our{}.
 When removing the balance loss, \our{} still remains comparable results on both XNLI and MLQA.